ShengjunZhang/ShengjunZhang.github.io/content/publication/CDC_2021_DZSC/index.md

 ---
-title: "Convergence Analysis of Distributed Zeroth-order Stochastic Coordinate Methods Under Polyak--Lojasiewicz Condition"
+title: "Convergence Analysis of Nonconvex Distributed Stochastic Zeroth-order Coordinate Method"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here